Petroniuss/groupcache/readme.md

 - [x] Expose metrics from the library:
   - [x] Struct with a bunch of atomic ints -> solved by metrics crate
   - [x] Implement Prometheus Exporter crate for metrics. -> solved by metrics_exporter_prometheus crate
-- [ ] Usability:
+- [x] Usability:
-    - [ ] Create basic example showing how to run groupcache alongside a simple axum server.
+    - [x] Create basic example showing how to run groupcache alongside a simple axum server.
+    - [ ] Prepare reasonable readme.
     - [ ] Prepare Documentation.
-    - [ ] Example with service discovery with consul in k8s.
 - [ ] Expose timeouts for remote cache loads as a configuration option.
 - ...
 - [ ] Publish to crates.io